remix-run/react-router/docs/API.md

 ```

 ### Named Components
-When a route has multiple components, the child elements are available by name on `this.props.children`.
+When a route has multiple components, the child elements are available by name on `this.props`.
 All route components can participate in the nesting.

 #### Example
 ```js